mupif/mupif/mupif/doc/source/userman.rst

 Mesh class
 ---------------

-Mesh class is an abstract representation of a computational domain and its spatial discretization.
+:obj:`~mupif.mesh.Mesh` is an abstract representation of a computational domain and its spatial discretization.
 The mesh geometry is described using computational cells (representing finite elements, finite difference stencils, etc.) and vertices (defining cell geometry).
 Derived classes